Bilbo Baggins

 Bilbo Baggins (Westron: Bilba Labingi) is the title character and protagonist of J. R. R. Tolkien's 1937 novel The Hobbit, a supporting character in The Lord of the Rings, and the fictional narrator (along with Frodo Baggins) of many of Tolkien's Middle-earth writings.
-The Hobbit is selected by the wizard Gandalf to help Thorin and his party of Dwarves reclaim their ancestral home and treasure, which has been seized by the dragon Smaug.
-Bilbo sets out in The Hobbit timid and comfort-loving and, through his adventures, grows to become a useful and resourceful member of the quest.
+The Hobbit is selected by the wizard Gandalf to help Thorin Oakenshield and his party of Dwarves reclaim their ancestral home and treasure, which has been seized by the dragon Smaug.

 Bilbo's way of life in the Shire, defined by features like the availability of tobacco and postal service, recalls that of the English middle class during the Victorian to Edwardian eras.
 This is not compatible with the much older world of Dwarves and Elves.
-Tolkien appears to have based Bilbo on the designer William Morris's travels in Iceland; Morris liked his home comforts but grew through his adventurous journeying.
-Bilbo's quest has been interpreted as a pilgrimage of grace, in which he grows in wisdom and virtue, and as a psychological journey towards wholeness.
+Tolkien appears to have based Bilbo on the designer William Morris' travels in Iceland; Morris liked his home comforts but grew through his adventurous journeying.
+Bilbo's quest has been interpreted as a "pilgrimage of grace", in which he grows in both wisdom and virtue, and as a psychological journey towards wholeness.

 Bilbo has appeared in numerous radio and film adaptations of The Hobbit and The Lord of the Rings, and video games based on them.